beartype/beartype/README.rst

     See ``help(beartype.vale.IsSubclass)`` for further details.

 .. [#enum_type]
    You don't want to know the type of enum.Enum_ members.
-No... seriously.
+No... srsly.
 You don't.
 You do?
-Oh, very well.
+Very well.
 It's enum.Enum_. :superscript:`mic drop`

 Validator Syntax
 ~~~~~~~~~~~~~~~~